Maxim Noreau: Playing career

 On March 1, 2018, Noreau agreed to a two-year contract with rival NL club, the ZSC Lions, worth CHF 1.8 million, starting from the 2018–19 season.

 International play

 In December 2016, he won his second Spengler Cup with Team Canada and was named to the tournament's all-star team.
 One year later, he captained Canada to another victory at the Spengler Cup.

 In January 2022, Noreau was selected to play for Team Canada at the 2022 Winter Olympics, marking his second consecutive Olympic appearance.

 Personal

-His younger brother, Samuel Noreau, is a professional hockey player currently with the Missouri Mavericks of the ECHL; he was formerly a prospect within the New York Rangers organization.
+His younger brother, Samuel Noreau, was also professional hockey player, and was a prospect within the New York Rangers organization.